9001/copyparty/README.md

   * ☑ tree-view
   * ☑ audio player (with OS media controls)
   * ☑ thumbnails
-    * ☑ images using Pillow
+    * ☑ ...of images using Pillow
-    * ☑ videos using FFmpeg
+    * ☑ ...of videos using FFmpeg
     * ☑ cache eviction (max-age; maybe max-size eventually)
-  * ☑ image gallery
+  * ☑ image gallery with webm player
   * ☑ SPA (browse while uploading)
     * if you use the file-tree on the left only, not folders in the file list
 * server indexing